From vision to action perspective

 We are emerging from a long period in which the private car was at the top of the pyramid.
 The traffic system is often designed to guide cars through the city as quickly and smoothly as possible.
 With the increase in the number of cars, including parking spaces, it is becoming increasingly clear that this leads to undesirable situations in various places.
 It is dangerous for children to play outside, there is noise pollution and poor air quality, and there is little room for greening.
 That is why we are developing a traffic system with more hierarchy and clarity.

-regional connections The Buitenring Parkstad (N300) is a dedicated motorway structure with no room for other traffic.
+The Buitenring Parkstad (N300) is a specific road structure where other traffic has no place.
 The speed limit here is high (maximum 100 km/h) to speed up traffic flow.

 The main access roads to the outside remain important routes for motorized traffic.
 The speed limit here remains 50 to 80 km/h.

-History is still palpable in some places in Kerkrade, perhaps most of all when you cross the city via the old ribbon development.
+History is still palpable in some places in Kerkrade, perhaps most of all when you cross the city along the old ribbon roads.
 Different layers of time alternate continuously.
 Unique architecture, church buildings, and historic centers.
-Small gems everywhere that contribute to the local identity.
-However, increased traffic has turned these important arteries into busy, unsafe, and unhealthy places.
+Everywhere you look, there are little gems that contribute to the local identity.
+But these important arteries have become busy, unsafe, and unhealthy places due to increased traffic.
 This is also reflected in the increasing vacancy rate

 Residential neighborhoods

-On smaller roads, the focus is on livability.
+On smaller roads, the focus is on quality of life.
 We ensure low speeds and safe crossings.

 • Maximum speed of 30 km/h on all non-through roads.

-• Children aged 8 and older can cycle independently through the neighborhood to their important destinations (school, sports, etc.).
+• Children aged 8 and above can cycle independently through the neighborhood to their important destinations (school, sports, etc.).

 • Safe school environments.